Members(as of July 1, 2021)

 - Governors Emeriti.

-f.
-The Vice-Principal, Administration and Finance, shall serve as the Senior Steward to the Committee.
+h.
+The Vice-Principal (Administration and Finance) shall serve as the Senior Steward to the Committee.

-g.
-The Vice-Principal, University Advancement, shall serve as special advisor to the Committee.
+i.
+The Vice-Principal (University Advancement) shall serve as special advisor to the Committee.

 2. Mandate of the Committee

-The Committee, subject to the Regulations Relating to the Approval of Contracts and Signing Authority, assists the Board in fulfilling its governance responsibilities with respect to the University’s investments.
+The Committee, subject to the Policy on the Approval of Contracts and Designation of Signing Authority, assists the Board in fulfilling its governance responsibilities with respect to the University’s investments.

 Investments include all funds (whether endowed or non-endowed, externally or internally restricted) invested in accordance with University policy or as may be designated for Investment Committee oversight from time to time, exclusive of University pension plan funds.